jasonjiangstuy/djshell-systems-project1/README.md

 - Redirection: >, >>, and < all work
     - "command n>(>) file" will redirect file descriptor n to file
     - "command &>(>) file" will redirect both stdout and stderror to file
-    - Order doesn't matter: >n, >>n, >&, >>& all work, too
+    - Order doesn't matter: >(>)n, >(>)& all work, too
     - Please only use one of the three per prompt
     - < should only be used on its own
 - Allows combining indefinitely many pipes followed by > or >>
 - Error logging: all errors are recorded in error_log.txt
 - History logging: all commands are logged in history.txt
-- Random color prompt: Terminal sets to a different colors after every command
+- Random color prompt: Terminal sets to a different colors at start
     - Credit to GitHub user RabaDabaDoba for providing the .h file

 ## Attempted Features
-using ncurse to deal with raw input, but soon realized that its way overkill
+- Using ncurse to deal with raw input: soon realized that it's overkill
+- Accessing speakers to play "remixed" music generated through user input (commands), but apparently accessing speakers to play sound is very difficult in C and variable depending on OS

 ## Bugs / Things to Know
 - Command prompt will take a maximum of 100 characters